drivefast/asterisk-res_memcached/README.md

-negative), and the result is returned. the operation is atomic: between the time when the function is called, until the time that it finishes its execution, the key is locked, and another memcached operation from another client would not be able to modify the counter value. parameters
+negative), and the result is returned. the operation is atomic: between the time when the function is called, until the time that it finishes its execution, the key is locked, and another memcached operation from another client would not be able to modify the counter value.
-   key: the key; may be prefixed with the value in the configuration file increment (only valid when reading): increment or decrement the value at the key, before
+   `key`: the key; may be prefixed with the value in the configuration file `increment` (only valid when reading): increment or decrement the value at the key, before
       returning it

 time-to-live
 ------------

 in the memcached world, the keys are automatically expired after a period of time. this timeout value is expressed in seconds, and indicates the time after which the key-value entry is not guaranteed to exist in the cache store anymore. to make sure a key-value record is immediately